Blendify/blender-manual/blender_docs/manual/about/contribute/guides/writing_guide.rst

 - Avoid including specific details such as:

   | "Blender has 23 different kinds of modifiers."
-  | "Enabling previews adds 65536 bytes to the size of each Blend file (unless it is compressed)."
+  | "Enabling previews adds 65536 bytes to the size of each blend-file (unless it is compressed)."

   These details are not useful for users to memorize and they become quickly outdated.
 - Avoid documenting bugs.